 Reference: Organisation Name:

 FR1066 Ferguslie Cricket Club

 Project Name: Amount applied for:

 Ground/facility improvements £2,500

-Description of Project: 66 1111
+Description of Project:

-The purpose of our project is to enable the no •

-programme to commence in September 2021
+The purpose of our project is to enable the next phase of facility improvement programme to commence in September 2021.

-The latest phase will see the installation of ur

-surrounds thus ensuring improved drainage,

-number of games cancelled as a result of a w
+The latest phase will see the installation of underground drainage on our outfield and our surrounds thus ensuring improved drainage, better ground conditions and reducing the number of games cancelled as a result of a waterlogged pitch.

-In addition, the phase will also see our practic , .

-erected behind the bowlers.
-This will further ennance our practice facility for all users.
+In addition, the phase will also see our practice facility completed with a sightscreen erected behind the bowlers.
+This will further enhance our practice facility for all users.

-Who benefits from the Project?

-People of all ages who have an interest in par rticipating and/or spectating in the sport of
+People of all ages who have an interest in participating and/or spectating in the sport of cricket.

-cricket.
-0 · · · · · · · · · · · · · · · · · · ·

-Local Priorities:

-☐ Community assets

-☐ What's on in Foxbar, Brediland and G ilenburn
+☐ Community assets☐ What's on in Foxbar, Brediland and Glenburn

 ☐ Public Safety and road safety

-☐ Fubic Safety and Todd Safety ☐ Isolation and Ioneliness
+☑ Isolation and loneliness

 ☐ Play facilities

-☐ Partial fit with priorities
+☑ Partial fit with priorities

-☐ Does not fit with priorities
+□ Does not fit with priorities

-Notes:

-The sport provides a place for people of all ag

-participate and spectate in the sport while so

-project will specifically look to improve the pi itch to enable the opportunity for the sport

-to take place.
+The sport provides a place for people of all ages who are interested in cricket to participate and spectate in the sport while socialising and meeting new people.
+The project will specifically look to improve the pitch to enable the opportunity for the sport to take place.

-Note: This application has been marked as a 'nartial fit with priorities' due to a lack of

 Note: This application has been marked as a 'partial fit with priorities' due to a lack of information specific to the Gleniffer Local Partnership area.

-p

-Breakdown of costs

-The group is applying for £2,500 from Gleniff er Local Partnership.
-The Ferguslie Cricket

-Club has applied to Local Partnerships for the total of £ £9,654 to contribute to the same
+The group is applying for £2,500 from Gleniffer Local Partnership.
+The Ferguslie Cricket Club has applied to Local Partnerships for the total of £ £9,654 to contribute to the same project.

-project.